GNDR-WOMEN'S STUDIES

 3 Credits (3)

 The topic of course will vary and will be indicated by subtitle.
 May be cross-listed with relevant courses at the 500-level from any specific department.
-May be repeated under different subtitle(s).
+May be repeated up to 99 credits.

 GNDR 554.
 Advanced Issues in Women Crossing Borders